 Click Here for tab for Truly, Madly, Deeply by Savage Garden

-It’s with pleasure that we can present some classic 90’s pop here with the Australian pop duo Savage Garden.
-This is one of their most successful singles ever with a chorus that really makes you want to sing along with it.
-Taken from their debut album it saw them achieve immediate commercial success winning an Aria award and was the highest selling single of that year.
+It’s with pleasure that we present some classic ’90s pop here from the Australian pop duo Savage Garden.
+This is one of their most successful singles ever, featuring a chorus that really makes you want to sing along with it.
+Taken from their debut album, this track saw them achieve immediate commercial success, winning an Aria award on its way to becoming the highest-selling single of that year.

 What Makes You Beautiful by One Direction

 Click Here for tab for What Makes You Beautiful by One Direction

 For anyone who was around in 2011 for this popular guitar song’s release, you were probably sick of hearing it because it received an unbelievable amount of radio play.
 It hit the number 1 spot all over the world and to date has garnered over 5 million sales.
 If you have younger audience members around, this song will probably go down very well with them!